hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 {{< callout type=warning >}}

 Previously used `WLR_NO_HARDWARE_CURSORS` environment variable has been deprecated.
 Do not set it in your configs.
-Use `cursor:no_hardware_cursors` instead, and enable `cursor:allow_dumb_copy`.
+Use `cursor:no_hardware_cursors` instead.

-Please note this may cause small hitches whenever the cursor shape changes.
+If you want to try hardware cursors, you can enable them, but it will require also enabling `cursor:allow_dumb_copy` which may cause small hitches whenever the cursor shape changes.
+If this is a problem on your system, keep hardware cursors disabled.

 {{< /callout >}}